drivly/monaco.do/README.md

-# Templates.do - Worker Templates API
+# Monaco.do - Monaco Code & Data Viewer

 Explore the API at: <https://templates.do/api>